AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 * The Seattle Kraken have signed Ryden Evers on a 3x$1.075M deal.

 * The Vegas Golden Knights have signed Alex Weiermair on a 3x$0.975M deal.

+Below are any waiver pickups made by teams within the week of the trade deadline.

+* The Philadelphia Flyers have claimed Luke Glendening from the New Jersey Devils.

+* The Florida Panthers have claimed Cole Reinhardt from the Vegas Golden Knights.

+* The Vancouver Canucks have claimed Curtis Douglas from the Tampa Bay Lightning.

+* The Minnesota Wild have claimed Robby Fabbri from the St. Louis Blues.

 # Deadline Winners